juntylpro1/secure-enterprise/config-stack.md

 # Stacking deployable architectures by using the CLI
 {: #config-stack}

-You can stack deployable architectures together in a project to create a robust end-to-end solution architecture, without coding Terraform to connect the deployable architectures together.
-You can add references to inputs or outputs as you configure your deployable architectures to link them together in the stack.
+You can stack deployable architectures together in a project to create a robust end-to-end solution architecture.
+You don't need to code Terraform to connect the member deployable architectures within the stack.
+As you configure input values in a member deployable architecture, you can reference inputs or outputs from another member to link the deployable architectures together.
 After you deploy the deployable architectures in your stack, you can add the stack to a private catalog to easily share it with others in your organization.
 {: shortdesc}

 This is an experimental feature that is available for evaluation and testing purposes and might change without notice.